-Students will remain outside for up to 15 minutes after their dismissal time.
-If no one has picked them up, they will be taken to their classroom where they will remain until 3:30, then they will be taken to aftercare.
+If no one has picked up a student 30 minutes after dismissal they will be taken to aftercare.
 Late parents will be billed a charge of \$7.00 per 15 minutes for late pickup.

 Off-site After-School Care Vehicles